United Arab Emirates Armed Forces: War in Afghanistan

-Saudi led intervention in Yemen
+Saudi-led intervention in Yemen

 In 2015, UAE participated in the Saudi Arabian-led intervention in Yemen to influence the outcome of the Yemeni Civil War (2015–).
+During this war, Emirati special forces conducted an amphibious assault on Aden, which, according to the Economist, impressed observers in the West.
 On 4 September 2015, 52 UAE soldiers (together with 10 Saudi and 5 Bahraini soldiers) were killed when a Houthi missile hit an ammunition dump at a military base in Ma'rib Governorate, marking the "highest death toll on the battlefield in the country's history".

 In 2016, during the Battle of Mukalla, UAE Armed Forces liberated the port of Mukalla from AQAP forces in 36 hours after being held by AQAP for more than a year with the US defense secretary James Mattis calling the UAE led operation a model for American troops.
 In 2018, the Associated Press in a report mentioned that UAE struck deals with AQAP militants by recruiting them against fighting the Houthis and providing them with money.
 The report continued to state that the United States was aware of Al-Qaeda joining ranks with UAE and has held off drone strikes against Al-Qaeda.
 UAE Brigadier General Musallam Al Rashidi responded to the report by stating that Al Qaeda cannot be reasoned with in the first place stating that "There's no point in negotiating with these guys."
-The UAE military stated that accusations of allowing AQAP to leave with cash contradicts its primary objective of depriving AQAP of its financial strength.
+The UAE military stated that accusations of allowing AQAP to leave with cash contradict its primary objective of depriving AQAP of its financial strength.
 The notion of Al Qaeda joining ranks with UAE Armed Forces and the United States holding off drone strikes against Al Qaeda has been denied by The Pentagon with Colonel Robert Manning, spokesperson of the Pentagon, calling the news source "patently false".
 According to The Independent, AQAP activity on social media as well as the number of reported attacks conducted by it has decreased since UAE intervention.

 On 30 April 2018 the UAE armed forces, as part of the Saudi-led intervention in Yemen, landed troops on the island of Socotra.
 The Independent newspaper reported that UAE has politically annexed the island and built a communications network, and conducted census and provided Socotra residents with free healthcare and work permits in Abu Dhabi.
 On 14 May 2018, a deal was brokered between UAE and Yemen for a joint military training exercise and the return of administrative control of Socotra's airport and seaport to Yemen.

 In June 2018, an offensive was carried out by UAE-led troops in Hodeidah.

-In June 2019, UAE announced a partial withdrawal of its troops by reducing armed forces fighting in Yemen.
+In June 2019, the UAE announced a partial withdrawal of its troops by reducing armed forces fighting in Yemen.
 An official from UAE called the move a "strategic" redeployment.
 According to a Reuters report, the gulf nation ordered the withdrawal of its troops following security concerns, after tensions with Iran.
 UAE stated that it is shifting its focus from Houthi rebels to ISIS and al-Qaeda in Yemen.